Menu

 How to Make Creamed Spinach

 1. Wilt the Spinach.
 Heat the olive oil in a saucepan set over medium-high heat.
-Add the baby spinach to the heated oil, and cook for 2 minutes, or until wilted, stirring frequently.
-I advise to cook the spinach in 3 batches – I have YET to find a skillet that can hold up 1 pound of spinach AND cook it evenly, all at once. 😊
+Add the baby spinach to the heated oil and cook for 2 minutes or until wilted, stirring frequently.
+I advise cooking the spinach in 3 batches – I have yet to find a skillet that can hold up 1 pound of spinach and cook it evenly, all at once.
+Then, transfer the cooked spinach to a cutting board; once it is cool enough to handle, chop it up.
+Set aside.
+Wipe down the saucepan.

-5. Simmer the Sauce and the Spinach.
+4. Simmer the Sauce and the Spinach.
 Reduce the heat to low, and continue to cook the sauce for 5 minutes, stirring frequently.
 Then stir in the chopped spinach and continue to cook for 5 more minutes, stirring frequently.
 Sauce will be thick.

-6. Finish the Dish.
+5. Finish the Dish.
 Remove the saucepan from the heat.
 Taste for salt and pepper, and adjust accordingly.
 Transfer to a serving dish.

 Tips for Success

-• Substitute Milk: You can use half-and-half if you like, or even go non-dairy with a good quality almond, cashew, soy, or oat milk.
+• Substitute Milk: You can use half-and-half if you like, or even go non-dairy with good quality almond, cashew, soy, or oat milk.

 overhead picture of creamed spinach cooking in a large skillet.